fperakis/Speckles-simulations/README.md

 # Speckles-simulations

-A simple program for simulating speckle patterns, inculding shot noise and testing contrast etimators.
+A simple program for simulating speckle patterns, including shot noise and testing contrast etimators.